CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

 ngular.js directive `autoc` that calls Karp's autocompletion function.
 Using Karp, Korp can autocomplete senses and lemgrams.
 To disable autocompletion use `settings.autocomplete = false`.

+Also see `settings.lemgramComplete` for specifying an alternative lemgram autocompletion for the Simple Search.

 ## Word picture

 The word picture-config object looks like this: